Economy Committee - Friday 11 July 2025, 2:00pm - West Yorkshire Combined Authority Webcasting

 Michelle Burton, Officer (West Yorkshire Combined Authority) - 0:31:53

 Thank you.
 I don't see any more hands up.
-Is there anything you want to pick up Sarah
+Is there anything you want to pick up Sarahplease?
+So there's a lot there but there was really

 Sarah Bowes, Officer (West Yorkshire Combined Authority) - 0:32:01

-absolutely agree about the places are important in innovation centres as well as broader community
+really great feedback.
+Innovation, infrastructure, I think it's about connecting the dots.
+Iabsolutely agree about the places are important in innovation centres as well as broader community

 spaces actually because going to your point innovation is not just about universities